awsdocs/amazon-forecast-developer-guide/doc_source/holidays.md

 Islamic New Year\*

-\*islamic Holidays Are Determined by Lunar Cycles\.
+\*Islamic Holidays are determined by lunar cycles\.

 ------